 All discussions with a counselor are considered confidential.
 Counselors and support staff will not share this information with others to include faculty and other staff members without a student’s express permission.
 Only in the case of an emergency can the information be shared.
 Information shared includes all records maintained through support services.
 However, there are limits to confidentiality when a student expresses or implies intent to harm oneself or others.

 In other cases, counselors are required by law to break confidentiality if a staff member suspects abuse to a child, an elderly person, or if there is a court order mandating that the office release records to a judge.
 If you have any questions or concerns regarding confidentiality, please discuss them with your counselor or support staff.

-If there is an emergency during our work together, or in the future after termination, in which I become concerned about your personal safety, the possibility of you injuring someone else, or about you receiving proper psychiatric care, I will do whatever I can within the limits of the law, to prevent you from injuring yourself or others and to ensure that you receive the proper medical care.
+If there is an emergency during our work together, or after termination, in which I become concerned about your personal safety, the possibility of you injuring someone else, or you receiving proper psychiatric care, I will do whatever I can within the limits of the law, to prevent you from injuring yourself or others and to ensure proper medical care is received.
 For this purpose, I may also contact the police for a home safety check or an emergency contact whose name you have provided.

 About Counseling and Student Advocacy at Chattahoochee Tech

 Students served by Chattahoochee Tech represent a broad range of educational experiences, age, socioeconomic, culture, and lifestyle differences.
 Due to the diversity of this population, a variety of counseling and supportive services are utilized to meet students’ needs as they relate to educational, personal, and career goals.
 Counseling can help students experience success in all facets of their life.

 Counseling Services handles a variety of mental health and personal concerns to include stress, anxiety, depression, bipolar disorder, trauma, grief, relationships, family issues, issues of gender and sexuality, PTSD, academic concerns, time management, work-life balance.